shubodaya/SD-Firewall-for-Automotive-ECU/README.md

 ## Installation
 Prerequisites
 * Linux-based environment with at least 8 GB RAM for optimal performance.
-If you have limited RAM, you can check with 2-3 ECUs instead of all seven.
+> 💡 **Tip:** If you have limited RAM, you can check with 2-3 ECUs instead of all seven.
 * Python 3.12.3
 * Scala and SBT for virtual ECU simulation
 * SocketCAN and CAN-utils for CAN communication